 At DeMayo Law Offices, we want our clients, their friends and family to be as safe as possible.
-That’s why we’re offering up some safety information about bicycling and motorcycling.
-To educate you and your loved ones, we’ll identify the most common mistakes that can lead to accidents and provide information for those who are just getting started in either sport.
-We’ll also go over some general safety tips that may help you avoid the risk for catastrophic injuries.
+That’s why we’re offering some safety information about bicycling and motorcycling.
+We’ll cover the most common mistakes that lead to accidents and info for those just getting started in either hobby.

 Common Mistakes that Lead to Motorcycle Accidents

-According to the National Highway Traffic Safety Administration’s most recent statistics, 4,612 motorcyclists died in accidents in the U.S. in 2011.
-Though those figures are a little dated, they were consistent with the number of deaths that had been seen in recent years, so unfortunately, it’s fairly safe to assume that similar figures will be seen in 2016.
+In 2011, the National Highway Traffic Safety Administration said 4,612 motorcyclists died in accidents in the U.S. Those figures are dated but consistent with the number of deaths in recent years.

 Another interesting fact from the NHTSA reveals that 70 percent of motorcycle accidents occur at intersections.
 Regardless of where accidents occur, the events that lead up to them can be varied.
 Some of the most common causes of motorcycle accidents are: